kieling/rpi3_IoT_router/SETUP.md

 `sudo apt-get install git kernel-package build-essential bc`<br>

 ### Compiling the 6LoWPAN kernel
-You can try to use the pre-compiled kernels available on kernel_imgs, not sure if they will work on other kernel versions.
+You can try to use the pre-compiled kernels available on `/kernel_imgs`, I am not sure if they will work with different kernel versions.
 - Clone the kernel repository (takes a while)<br>
 `git clone https://github.com/raspberrypi/linux.git`<br>
 - Configure the build inside the raspbian/kernel/linux folder. <br>